 ROSEN, A LEADING LAW FIRM, Encourages Daktronics, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – DAKT

-/EIN News/ -- WHY: NEW YORK, Dec.
-24, 2022 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Daktronics, Inc. (NYSE: DAKT) between March 10, 2022 and December 6, 2022, both dates inclusive (the “Class Period”).
+WHY: NEW YORK, Dec.
+24, 2022 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Daktronics, Inc. DAKT between March 10, 2022 and December 6, 2022, both dates inclusive (the "Class Period").
 A class action has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than February 21, 2023.

 SO WHAT: If you purchased Daktronics securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.